-Confirmed pre-fest course tutors for 2026 are: Liesl Chatman & Owen Thomas – scroll down to see details of the courses and stay tuned for more announcements.
+Confirmed pre-fest course tutors for 2026 are: Adam Hawker, Beth Moen, Liesl Chatman, Martin Hazell, Matt Whittaker & Owen Thomas – scroll down to see details of the courses and stay tuned for more announcements.

 Pre-fest tickets do not include attendance to the festival itself, however we do always save some fest tickets for folk who attend pre-fest.
 So if you miss out on festival tickets but have a pre-fest space, we will make sure you can attend for the whole event.
 Main fest itself costs £115 – just put yourself on the festival waiting list, and get in touch!